basecamp/policies/security/index.md

 ---
-title: Basecamp security overview
+title: Security overview
-description: Keeping customer data safe and secure is a huge responsibility and a top priority for Basecamp.
+description: Keeping customer data safe and secure is a huge responsibility and a top priority for us.
 Here's how we make it happen.
 ---

-# Basecamp security overview.
+# Security overview.

 ## We protect your data.